TerriaJS/terriajs-indexer/README.md

     - `latitude: string`
       - Required
-      - Name of the property to be used as `lattiude` of the feature
+      - Name of the property to be used as latitude of the feature
     - `longitude: string`
       - Required
-      - Name of the property to be used as `longitude` of the feature
+      - Name of the property to be used as longitude of the feature
     - `height: string`
       - Optional
-      - Name of the property to be used as `height` of the feature
+      - Name of the property to be used as height of the feature

     If not provided, we use the latitude, longitude & radius of the leaf tile containing the feature as its